openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - A fixed-length octet string of the encoded secret scalar, whose encoding and length depend on the algorithm ID as specified in {{ecc-kem}}.

  - A fixed-length octet string containing the ML-KEM secret key in seed format, whose length is 64 octets (compare {{tab-mlkem-artifacts}}).
-   The seed format is defined in accordance with [FIPS-203], Section 3.3.
+   The seed format is defined in accordance with Section 3.3 of [FIPS-203].
    Namely, the secret key is given by the concatenation of the values of `d`  and `z`, generated in steps 1 and 2 of `ML-KEM.KeyGen` [FIPS-203], each of a length of 32 octets.
    Upon parsing the secret key format, or before using the secret key, for the expansion of the key, the function `ML-KEM.KeyGen_internal` [FIPS-203] has to be invoked with the parsed values of `d` and `z` as input.